skypjack/entt/README.md

 function does nothing and returns immediately.

 So far, so good.
 Resources are finally loaded and stored within the cache.<br/>
-They are returned to the users in the form of handles.
+They are returned to users in the form of handles.
 To get one of them:

 ```cpp
 auto handle = cache.handle("my/identifier");